 Farm: Take a guided tour Daufuskie Island Community Farm or grab a self-guided pamphlet at the Welcome Center to explore on your own.
 This farm was created in 2010 on “a dream and a dollar” by Pat Beichler along with friends and partners.
 Interested in volunteering at the farm during your stay?
 Contact Pat at (678)897-0942 to find out more.

 “Daufuskie Entertains” catering business opened up their new restaurant, Lucy Belle’s Cafe, at the end of 2016.
-It has been a hit ever since, with people flocking to their doors for lunch and breakfast.
+It has been a hit ever since, with people flocking to their doors for lunch.
 The meals are southern-focused, hearty, yet quickly arrive after ordering.
 The cafe is located at the intersection of Benjie’s Point Rd and School Rd.